derui/oif/README.md

 This tool is small program as finder, such like fzf, peco.

 # TODO #
-- [X] Be able to search with multi words.
 - [ ] Read from input asynchronously

 # Install #